arackaf/easy-express-controllers/README.md

         this.send({saved: true});
     }

-    //you can also override the route
+    //You can also override the route
-    //This will use the default route, so GET product/
+    //This will use the default route, meaning GET product/
-    //if I'd written @httpGet('all') this action would be
+    //If I'd written @httpGet('all') this action would be
     //available at GET product/all
     @httpGet('')
     allProducts(){